decentraland/documentation/content/player/blockchain-integration/transactions-in-polygon.md

 ## Why do I have to cover the transaction fees for items that cost less than 1 MANA?

 In order to avoid exploitation and protect the free gas service, items that cost less than 1 MANA are not included in the costless transactions.
 You can buy these items by connecting to the Polygon network with MATIC in your wallet.

 Gas fees are variable.

+## What can I do if network fees are higher than 150 gwei?

+Network fees are variable, so the best you can do is wait and try again at another moment.

+Alternatively, you can buy these items by connecting to the Polygon network with MATIC in your wallet.
+The MATIC fee will be deducted automatically as part of the transaction fee of the Polygon network.
+You only need to be connected to the Polygon network and have MATIC in your wallet.

+Gas fees are variable.